- The Brainerd area was once a dense pine forest that served the Chippewa Indians as hunting grounds and blueberry fields.

-- The area that would become Brainerd was first seen by white men on Christmas Day, 1805, LT.
-Zebulon Pike, U.S. Army, camped in the area for a day of rest and relaxation while exploring the source of the Mississippi River.
+- The area that would become Brainerd was first seen by white men on Christmas Day, 1805.
+US Army Lieutenant Zebulon Pike, camped in the area for a day of rest and relaxation while exploring the source of the Mississippi River.

 - On September 19, 1871, the plat was signed and on September 25, 1871, it was filed for record in Crow Wing County.
 The name on the plat was "Brainerd."
 The City was incorporated on November 19, 1881.

 - The plat showed a square, two blocks long on each side in the center of town.
 It was marked "Gregory Square."

 - At the time, the president of the railroad company was John Gregory Smith.
 His wife was Anne Eliza Brainerd Smith.
 Since Mr. Smith objected to the proposed town names of "Smithville" and "Smithton," his wife's maiden name was chosen for the town name and Mr. Smith's middle name was chosen for the town square.

 - January 11, 1873 - The first meeting of the city council.